 I have finally found a great solution to this problem, and I am so excited to be working with iLids! iLids are made in the US and they are in a whole bunch of stores nation wide!
-You can always check their distribution map to see if there’s a store carrying them near you.

 Of course, you can always shop online.
 For more information about shipping and zero waste read this blog post here.

 The lids are made of recycled Polypropylene #5 and can be recycled when their life is complete.
 However, that should take a long time.
 These lids are super sturdy!

 They have gaskets on the in the lids which keep everything leak proof, and if something happens with your gasket… you can get a replacement from the company!